| Title: | Regression Standardization for Causal Inference |

 If set to |

-in generalized linear models, see e.g., documentation for standardize_glm_dr
+in generalized linear models, see e.g., documentation for standardize_glm_dr.
+Specifically,

 this version uses a doubly robust estimator for standardization, meaning inference is valid